Skip to main content

 Events

-This is the list and description of the 6 events available where you can attach middlewares.
+This is the list and description of the 6 events available to which you can attach middlewares.
 All of them are related to an entity